 16. Human Target (IMDb score: 7.8)

-The Human Target follows a unique private contractor, Christopher Chance, a bodyguard and security expert.
-This show is, of course, based on a comic book series, but in the show, Christopher integrates himself into his client’s lives.
+Christopher Chance is a unique private contractor, bodyguard, and security expert.
+This show is, of course, based on a comic book series, but in the show, Christopher integrates himself into his clients’ lives.
 In the comic books, he takes on his client’s identity to become the target of whoever is going after them.

 Chance works with his two partners, Winston and Guerrero.
 Chance is a character that will put himself on the line so the truth can be revealed.
 This is also why his former client eventually became his benefactor.
 Although his partners don’t understand Chance’s motivations, this is revealed in the season finale.

 Olivia Moore is a medical resident who became a zombie.
 Olivia was attending a boat party when she became an undead creature.
 To survive, she has to keep a healthy diet, eating human brains.
 This complicates every aspect of her life now that she has a new hunger for her human friends and family.

 She decided to end her relationship and her career, after which she started working at a morgue.
 There she manages to satisfy her new appetite, but one day she is discovered by her boss.
 Doctor Chakrabarti decided to help Olivia because he was intrigued by her condition and wanted to learn more about that.